hywn/copp/README.md

 ## instructions/addressing modes

-below are the instructions and 'addressing modes' you can use in the assemble language i made!!
+below are the instructions and 'addressing modes' you can use in the assembly language i made!!

 args to instructions are separated by spaces despite the table documentation using commas. also, `M[R, I]` means `M[R]` OR `M[I]`, not actually `M[R, I]`